-Preserves or enhances residential developments
+• Preserves or enhances residential developments

 The City of Lee's Summit strives to provide a high quality of life for its residents.
 Residential development projects should provide an environment that attracts residents by incorporating quality design standards.
 We are seeking future residential communities that offer housing choices to attract next generations as well as supporting today's lifestyles.
-Residential developments that are incentivized should improve livability by enhancing the accessibility to needs and services.
-Careful consideration will be given to the impact on other taxing jurisdictions.
+Residential developments that are incentivized should improve livability by enhancing the accessibility toneeds and services.
+Careful consideration will be given to the impact on other taxing iurisdictions.

-The following criteria shall be applied toward the consideration of incentives for residential projects:
+The following criteria shall be applied toward the consideration of incentive application requestss for residential projects:

-- Blight Clearance: Most favorable consideration will be given to projects that reduce or eliminate undesirable or blighted conditions on the targeted property.
-The level of incentive requested shall be commensurate with the costs related to the remediation of the blighting conditions. - Public Benefit: Most favorable consideration will be given to projects that affirmatively further community housing goals identified within an approved and adopted plan. - Public Improvements: Most favorable consideration will be given to projects that cause the construction of public improvements that have a general public benefit.
-The level of incentive requested should be commensurate with the costs related to the extraordinary public improvement costs.
-Extraordinary public infrastructure costs are generally considered to be costs related to off-site public infrastructure necessary to support the proposed development. - Statement of Need ("But For Test"): Most favorable consideration will be given to projects where the company proves that (a) the project would not be undertaken without the requested incentive or (b) the project provides substantially enhanced features or amenities if the requested incentive is provided. - Tax Stabilization: Most favorable consideration will be given to projects that immediately generate direct or indirect new tax revenues for the City and other taxing jurisdictions, accounting for real property taxes, personal property taxes, and franchise (gross receipts) taxes. - The utilization of incentives on previous projects shall not form the basis for new incentive considerations and requests.
-Each project is a distinct and unique project and shall be based on its own merits.
+- 3.-Blight Clearance: Most favorable consideration will be given to projects that reduce or eliminate undesirable or blighted conditions on the targeted property.
+The level of incentive requested shall be commensurate with the costs related to the remediation of the blighting conditions. - 4.
+Public Benefit: Most favorable consideration will be given to projects that advance the Future Plan Elements of the Ignite!
+Comprehensive Plan affirmatively further community housing goals identified within an approved and adopted plan. - 5.
+Public Improvements: Most favorable consideration will be given to projects that cause the construction of public improvements that have a general public benefit.
+The level of incentive-requested should be commensurate with the costs related to the extraordinary public-improvement costs.
+Extraordinary public infrastructure costs are generally considered to be costs related to off-site public infrastructure necessary to support the proposed development. - 6.
+Statement of Need ("But For Test"): Most favorable consideration will be given to projects wherethe company proves that (a) the project would not be undertaken without the requestedincentive or (b) the project provides substantially enhanced features or amenities if the requestedincentive is provided. - 7.-Tax Stabilization: Most favorable consideration will be given to projects that immediatelygenerate direct or indirect new tax revenues for the City and other taxing jurisdictions, accounting for real property taxes, personal property taxes, and franchise (gross receipts) taxes. - The utilization of incentives on previous projects shall not form the basis for new incentiveconsiderations and requests.
+Each project is a distinct and unique project and shall be based onits own merits.

-Allows for business retention or expansion
+• Allows Encourages and Provides for business retention or expansion